 - Then you might want to get down to individual key elements within the electric pumps or motorized valves or screens or whatever it is that you’ve got there.

 - Go through the mechanical-electrical treatment assets twice.
-Get a first run through with the major asset elements and then go down to more details later on, depending on the on-going analysis you’re doing.
+Get the first run through with the major asset elements and then go down to more details later on, depending on the on-going analysis you’re doing.

-Ross’ take on conducting condition assessment
+Ross’ take on conducting a condition assessment

 Ross explained that condition assessment is having a look at everything and getting a good understanding of what’s happening with the assets.
 It is looking at what you’ve got and what you can get, he added.